Crystal Bernard: Music

 In addition to acting, Bernard has a music career as a singer-songwriter.
 Albums include The Girl Next Door (1996) and Don't Touch Me There (1999).
 The latter includes a gospel track she recorded with her father and one sung with country artist Billy Dean.
-The single "Don't Touch Me There" peaked at No. 25 on the Billboard Adult Contemporary chart.

 She co-wrote the song "If I Were Your Girl" with Rhett Lawrence, which appeared on Paula Abdul's album Head over Heels (1995).
+She also co-wrote the song "Come To Me" on the debut self titled album of Angie & Debbie Winans (1993).

 Bernard sang a duet with Peter Cetera called "(I Wanna Take) Forever Tonight", released on Cetera's album One Clear Voice (1995).
 The single peaked at No. 22 on the Billboard Adult Contemporary chart and No. 86 on the Hot 100.

 She sang a duet with Jim Messina called "Watching the River Run".

-She appeared in the video for "Birdhouse in Your Soul" by They Might Be Giants.
+She appeared in the 1989 video for "Birdhouse in Your Soul" by They Might Be Giants.